kabir737851/SOC-Home-Lab/nmap-scan-detection/Splunk /Splunk Analysis.md

 3) Finally, it filters to show only those where unique_hosts is greater than 20, which can indicate scanning activity.

 ## True Positive:
-• This is confirmed malicious activity because the source IP made a large number of scan attempts (143) in a short time.
+This is confirmed malicious activity because the source IP made a large number of scan attempts (143) in a short time.

 ## Analysis:
-• After checking the Splunk logs and Wireshark packet captures, we confirmed that 192.168.177.129 made 143 connections attempts to different open ports on 192.168.177.130.
+1) After checking the Splunk logs and Wireshark packet captures, we confirmed that 192.168.177.129 made 143 connections attempts to different open ports on 192.168.177.130.

 src_ip                     host                        unque_hosts              count
 192.168.177.129            192.168.177.130                  1                    143

-• This behavior matches typical scanning activity (like Nmap scans) used by attackers to find weakness.
+2) This behavior matches typical scanning activity (like Nmap scans) used by attackers to find weakness.

 ## Escalation:
 Yes, this needs to be escalated to the SOC level 2 (Incident Response) team.

 ### Reason for Escalation:
-•	The attacker attempted connections to 143 ports within a short timeframe, which indicates targeted reconnaissance activity.
+1) The attacker attempted connections to 143 ports within a short timeframe, which indicates targeted reconnaissance activity.
-•	Further forensic analysis is required to determine the attacker’s intent, the full scope of scanning activity and whether any exploitation attempts occurred.
+2) Further forensic analysis is required to determine the attacker’s intent, the full scope of scanning activity and whether any exploitation attempts occurred.
-•	L2 SOC analysts will conduct deeper investigations, including correlating data with firewall, IDS/IPS, and endpoint logs, and will take containment actions as required.
+3) L2 SOC analysts will conduct deeper investigations, including correlating data with firewall, IDS/IPS, and endpoint logs, and will take containment actions as required.

 ## Proposed Action:
-•	Block or isolate the source IP (192.168.177.129) at the firewall to prevent further reconnaissance attempts.
+1) Block or isolate the source IP (192.168.177.129) at the firewall to prevent further reconnaissance attempts.
-•	Review network-wide logs for any additional scanning or suspicious activity originating from this IP address.
+2) Review network-wide logs for any additional scanning or suspicious activity originating from this IP address.
-•	Perform a vulnerability assessment on the victim system (192.168.177.130) to identify any exposed or exploitable ports.
+3) Perform a vulnerability assessment on the victim system (192.168.177.130) to identify any exposed or exploitable ports.
-•	Update SIEM use cases and correlation rules to ensure similar scanning patterns are detected and alerted on promptly.
+4) Update SIEM use cases and correlation rules to ensure similar scanning patterns are detected and alerted on promptly.

+##Status:

-Status: This incident has been escalated to the SOC L2 team for in-depth investigation and containment.
+This incident has been escalated to the SOC L2 team for in-depth investigation and containment.
 Awaiting their findings and recommendations.